admin

 Q: What are two signs of a main water line break?

-A: A sudden drop in water pressure and pooling water in your yard near where the main water line enters your home are common signs of a water line break.
+A: A sudden drop in water pressure and unexplained pooling water in your yard — especially near where the main line enters your home.
+If you notice both, contact your water utility or a plumber immediately.

 Q: How does hydrostatic pressure cause basement floor leaks?

-Q: Why is it important to clean clogged gutters promptly?
+Q: Why is it important to clean clogged gutters?

 Q: How can I detect a leak in my underfloor heating system?

-Q: What immediate actions should I take if I discover water seeping through the floor?
+Q: What immediate steps should I take when I discover water seeping through the floor?

-Q: What is the difference between a French drain and a trench drain?
+Q: What’s the difference between a French drain and a trench drain?

-A: A French drain is a gravel-filled trench with a perforated pipe that pulls groundwater away from your home.
-A trench drain is a channel, typically above ground, that collects and diverts surface water runoff.
+A: A French drain is a buried, gravel-filled trench with a perforated pipe that collects and redirects groundwater below the surface.
+A trench drain (also called a channel drain) is a surface-level channel that catches and diverts water runoff from above ground.
+French drains solve subsurface water problems; trench drains handle surface water.

 Q: How can a high water bill indicate water seepage?

-Q: Why is proper ventilation crucial after a water seepage incident?
+Q: Why is proper ventilation important after a water seepage incident?

 Q: When should I contact a water damage restoration professional?